Guiding Women to Forge

 Their Own Paths

-I am based in Seattle but the practice is 100% virtual.
+The firm is based in Seattle but the practice is 100% virtual.

-I work with clients all over the United States to provide fee-only advice.
+We work with clients all over the United States to provide fee-only advice.

 From early on, I would sit down with my dad and a stack of bills once per month.
 I would write out all the checks (he signed them) and then balance his checkbook.
 I loved being involved in the process and seeing where our family’s money went.
 Even more, I appreciated my dad’s willingness to “pull back the curtain” and give me a front row seat into how our budget worked.
 I am a firm believer in removing the stigma we have around money conversations, even with our closest family and friends.

 I went on to get a BA in Mathematics but had no idea how I planned to use it.
 I spent roughly 15 years after college in various accounting roles, slowly working my way up to be a Controller.
 I loved the order and problem solving, but there was virtually no human interaction and I was increasingly bored with helping the company bottom line.
 Finally, in 2012, after much research and consideration, I decided to pursue the CFP® designation and change careers.
 At long last, in my late 30s, I found my passion; putting together the problem-solving and technical side with client relationships and interpersonal dynamics.
 I find the work deeply satisfying.